- 1 Importance of storage and conditioning canola

 Insects and mites

 Keep Your Canola Export Ready by not using malathion on canola before or during storage or in the empty bins where canola will be stored.
 If the bin was treated previously, do not store canola in that bin within six months of treatment (within the same growing season).
-Malathion is lipophilic which increases the risk of absorption by oilseeds as compared to other grains like cereals, hence the need for taking these precautions.
+Malathion is lipophilic which increases the risk of absorption by oilseeds as compared to other grains like cereals, hence the need for these precautions.

 Insects exposed to a grain temperature of 50 degrees Celsius for about 15 minutes will be killed.
 If canola requires heated-air drying, this may be an effective option.